-Item Outcome Data 15 (a) Report outcomes as appropriate for the study design and summarize at all relevant levels of organization (b) For proportions and rates, report the numerator and denominator (c) For continuous outcomes, report the number of observations and a measure of variability Main Results 16 (a) Give unadjusted estimates and, if applicable, adjusted estimates and their precision (eg, 95% confidence interval).
+Item Outcome data 15 c (a) Report outcomes as appropriate for the study design and summarize at all relevant levels of organization (b) For proportions and rates, report the numerator and denominator (c) For continuous outcomes, report the number of observations and a measure of variability Main results 16 (a) Give unadjusted estimates and, if applicable, adjusted estimates and their precision (e.g. 95% confidence interval).
 Make clear which confounders and interactions were adjusted.
-Report all relevant parameters that were part of the model (b) Report category boundaries when continuous variables were categorized (c) If relevant, consider translating estimates of relative risk into absolute risk for a meaningful time period Other Analyses 17 Report other analyses done, such as sensitivity/robustness analysis and analysis of subgroups Key Results 18 Summarize key results with reference to study objectives Strengths and Limitations 19 Discuss strengths and limitations of the study, taking into account sources of potential bias or imprecision.
-Discuss both direction and magnitude of any potential bias Interpretation 20 Give a cautious overall interpretation of results considering objectives, limitations, multiplicity of analyses, results from similar studies, and other relevant evidence Generalizability 21 Discuss the generalizability (external validity) of the study results Transparency 22 (a) Funding -Give the source of funding and the role of the funders for the present study and, if applicable, for the original study on which the present article is based (b) Conflicts of interest-Describe any conflicts of interest, or lack thereof, for each author (c) Describe the authors' roles-Provision of an author's declaration of transparency is recommended (d) Ethical approval -Include information on ethical approval for use of animal and human subjects (e) Quality standards -Describe any quality standards used in the conduct of the research
+Report all relevant parameters that were part of the model (b) Report category boundaries when continuous variables were categorized (c) If relevant, consider translating estimates of relative risk into absolute risk for a meaningful time period Other analyses 17 Report other analyses done, such as sensitivity/robustness analysis and analysis of subgroups Key results 18 Summarize key results with reference to study objectives Strengths and Limitations 19 Discuss strengths and limitations of the study, taking into account sources of potential bias or imprecision.
+Discuss both direction and magnitude of any potential bias Interpretation 20 Give a cautious overall interpretation of results considering objectives, limitations, multiplicity of analyses, results from similar studies and other relevant evidence Generalizability 21 Discuss the generalizability (external validity) of the study results Transparency 22 (a) Funding - Give the source of funding and the role of the funders for the present study and, if applicable, for the original study on which the present article is based (b) Conflict of interests - Describe any conflict of interests, or lack thereof, for each author (c) Describe the authors' roles - Provision of an authors' declaration of transparency is recommended (d) Ethical approval - Include information on ethical approval for use of animal and human subjects (e) Quality standards - Describe any quality standards used in the conduct of the research

-^aLevel of organization recognizes that observational studies in veterinary research often deal with repeated measures (within an animal or herd) or animals that are maintained in groups (such as pens and herds); thus, the observations are not statistically independent.
-This nonindependence has profound implications for the design, analysis, and results of these studies.
+&lt;sup>aLevel of organization recognizes that observational studies in veterinary research often deal with repeated measures (within an animal or herd) or animals that are maintained in groups (such as pens and herds); thus, the observations are not statistically independent.
+This non-independence has profound implications for the design, analysis and results of these studies.